 While the supporting legs on the Biolite Campstove 2 are stable, the area which the cooking item rests on isn’t very large.
 So, use caution when using a large cast iron pan or anything that might be too top heavy.

 At 2 lbs and 5" x 8" in packed size, the Biolite Campstove 2 can easily fit into a 32 oz canister holder and carried along in a pack.
 The nylon carry bag makes it easy to pack up.

 It’s fairly lightweight for a camp stove and small enough to carry on long hikes.

 Some customers have voiced concern over the danger of having a battery as part of a stove.
 The design of the Biolite 2 intentionally keeps the battery away from the flame, and the internal fans regulate the heat absorbed by the thermoelectric generator.
 The Biolite Campstove 2 is very safe and has undergone rigorous testing.

 What I like about my Biolite Campstove 2

-And while it isn’t my primary source for charging devices, it’s definitely a proven back-up device.
-If my solar power bank is unable to charge because there isn’t enough sunlight, I can spend a couple hours to charge it with organic fuel via the Biolite.
+And while it isn’t my primary source for charging devices, it’s definitely a proven backup device.
+If my solar power bank is unable to charge because there isn’t enough sunlight, I can spend a couple of hours charging it with organic fuel via the Biolite.

-Having multiple means for energy is the name of the self-sufficiency game, and the Biolite Campstove 2 is always welcome in my book.
+Having multiple means of energy is the name of the self-sufficiency game, and the Biolite Campstove 2 is always welcome in my book.

 - On-Board Battery